vtoubiana/TrackMeNot/README.md

 TrackMeNot
 =================

 This project is NOT currently being maintained.
-Code is made available for developers to fork.
-This is the FireFox version of the project, for Chrome see https://github.com/vtoubiana/TrackMeNot-Chrome.
+Code is made available only for developers to fork. <!--This is the FireFox version of the project, for Chrome see https://github.com/vtoubiana/TrackMeNot-Chrome.-->

 -------------